 7. UEG Week

 UEG organises UEG Week on a recurring basis.
-UEG Week is a congress for gastroenterology researchers which features the latest advances in clinical management, the best research in GI and liver disease and includes several different kinds of symposia and fora, where cutting edge gastroenterology and hepatology is being discussed including Hands-on training facilities (Endoscopy, Ultrasound surgical) and the ESGENA conference.
+UEG Week is a congress for healthcare professionals and allied healthcare professionals in the field of gastroenterology, which features the latest advances in clinical management, the best research in GI and liver disease and includes several different kinds of symposia and fora, where cutting edge gastroenterology and hepatology is being discussed including Hands-on training facilities (endoscopy, ultrasound, surgical) and the ESGENA Nurse Programme.

 7.1.
 Registration Fees

 Attendance at UEG Week is subject to a registration fee.
-For the Postgraduate Teaching Programme and ESGENA conference, which is part of UEG Week, a separate registration fee will be charged in addition to the congress fee.
+For the Postgraduate Teaching Programme, which is part of UEG Week, a separate registration fee will be charged in addition to the congress fee.
 Registration for UEG Week and booking of services are binding for the attendee.
 The fees must be paid in advance on the dates specified.
 Any bank charges will be charged to the payer.

 7.2.
 Booking and Cancellation Conditions for Congress Attendance

-Group Registration: In the event that the attendance at the UEG Week and/or Postgraduate Teaching Programme is cancelled by May 17, 2018, the registration fee minus a processing fee of 25% will be refunded.
+Group Registration: In the event that the attendance at UEG Week and/or Postgraduate Teaching Programme is cancelled by Thursday, May 28, 2020, the registration fee will be fully refunded.
+Should the registration be cancelled by Thursday, September 3, 2020, the registration fee minus a processing fee of 25% will be refunded.
 No refund will be given if the registration is cancelled at a later date.

 In the event of serious special or unforeseen circumstances or serious circumstances beyond its control, UEG shall be entitled to cancel or modify the dates of the event.
 You shall not be entitled to compensation for any costs or damages incurred as a consequence of such a cancellation or change.